jindongli-Ai/CVTGAD/README.md

 # Basic Information:
-This code is released for the papers (to appear):
+This code is released for the paper (to appear):

 ### [ECMLPKDD'2023] CVTGAD: Simplified Transformer with Cross-View Attention for Unsupervised Graph Level Anomaly Detection